 Sleep Hygiene Defined and Why It's Important

 Sleep hygiene is the term the sleep medicine community uses to refer to behaviors that impact the quality and quantity of sleep.
 According to the CDC, one in ten people in the United States has chronic insomnia - that's roughly 32 million Americans!
 Sleep hygiene, when poor, can be a major contributor to sleep difficulties.
-When patients report poor sleep quality, one of the things that I always discuss with them is how to tune-up their bedroom for better sleep.
+When patients report poor sleep quality or abnormal sleep patterns, one of the things that I always discuss with them is how to best manage exposure to blue light in the evening.

 The Light-Brain Connection

 You may remember from high school biology class that the retina contains rods and cones which help us see.
 But what your teacher probably didn't tell you is that there is actually a third type of photosensitive cell that is critical for maintaining our normal sleep-wake patterns (circadian rhythms).
-Intrinsically photosensitive ganglion cells relay light perception to the body's internal master clock, the suprachiasmatic nucleus, which is embedded deep in the brainstem.
+Intrinsically photosensitive ganglion cells relay light perception to the part of the brain that maintains the body's internal clock, the suprachiasmatic nucleus, which is embedded deep in the brainstem.

 An alternative (and cost-effective) strategy to blacking out the bedroom is to regularly use a premium eye mask that provides complete blackout.
 The mask that I personally have used every night for over 3 years, and have found to be extremely comfortable and effective is the Dream Essentials Escape: